Do you suffer from Dry Eye Syndrome in the Largo, Clearwater, St. Petersburg, or Tampa Area?

 As Dry Eye Syndrome worsens, the associated symptoms may change.
 Patients may no longer notice the physical effects of dry eye, like burning, due to the subtle nerve damage that is a consequence of chronic dry eye syndrome.
 Previously watery eyes may become devoid of any tears at all.
-Fluctuating vision may give way to consistently blurry vision that is not improved with changes in glasses or use of over the counter eye drops.
+Fluctuating vision may give way to the consistently blurry vision that is not improved with changes in glasses or use of over the counter eye drops.
 Eyes may become persistently red or produce a mucous discharge.
 Recurrent scratches, erosions, or infections may also develop.

 - Artificial Tears and Lubricants